MIGHTYgAur/ProductivityPortal/README.md

 # Productivity Portal
 Welcome to the Productivity Portal!
-This web application aims to boost your productivity by providing essential tools like a Pomodoro timer, a to-do list, and Spotify integration for your focus sessions.
+This web application aims to boost your productivity by providing essential tools like a Pomodoro timer, a to-do list, and music features for your focus sessions.

 ## Features
 Pomodoro Timer